datenguide/datenguide-backend/README.md

 It is also the backend api that runs behind [datengui.de](https://datengui.de), to make this data accessible for *humans* then.

-It also provides a web frontend to play around with the api:
+It also provides an interactive web frontend to play around with the api and explore the documentation:

 ![graphiql screenshot](img/graphiql.png)